Peter Porte

-Peter Porte (born March 31, 1984) is an American actor, known for the soap opera The Young and the Restless, the films It's Not Porn... and Sutures, and the sitcom Baby Daddy playing Brad Walker, who is married to Bonnie Wheeler.
+Peter Porte (born March 31, 1984) is an American actor, known for his role as Ricky Williams on the soap opera The Young and the Restless, the films It's Not Porn... and Sutures, and the sitcom Baby Daddy playing Brad Walker, who is married to Bonnie Wheeler.

 He also played Josh on the Netflix comedy series Uncoupled opposite Neil Patrick Harris.
+In 2021, he starred as Dimitri Von Leuschner on the limited series Days of Our Lives: Beyond Salem; he later reprised his role on Days of Our Lives in 2023.

 Early life and education

-Porte grew up in Greenwood Lake, New York and always wanted to be an actor.
+Porte grew up in Greenwood Lake, New York, and always wanted to be an actor.
 Porte first got into acting in the third grade when he appeared in a Christopher Columbus pageant.
 According to Porte, he only got the role because his mother, who is from Poland, made his costume out of "traditional Polish garb."
 Porte continued acting throughout high school and ultimately decided to become a professional actor.
 Porte graduated from George F. Baker High School in 2002.
 He earned a BFA in Acting at New York University's Tisch School of the Arts.
 Porte then went onto study at the Royal Academy of Dramatic Art in London.